yzdxs/learn-anything/readme.md

 - Or the order with how material should be tackled should be different?
 - Or you wish some other topic was covered that is not currently included?

-As mentioned above, there is a [note attached](http://i.imgur.com/peTPCwN.png) in all of the mind maps which will link to a GitHub issue where you can propose to improve the mind map.
+As mentioned above, there is a [button with a 🦄](http://i.imgur.com/Qpi9xZK.png) present in all of the mind maps which will link to a GitHub issue where you can propose to improve the mind map.

 Just say what you wish was added or removed or changed and why.
 The content has to be of value and free content is preferred.
 If you wish to extend them mind map further, you can also say that in the issue.